A course for those newly exposed to industrial hygiene responsibilities or in need of a foundational skill refresher.

 - Practice exercises

 - Group activities

 Basics!
 Basics!
 Basics!
 This program broke down the basics of industrial hygiene and gave an excellent foundation for growth in the field."

 Preston BaileyEnvironmental & IH Technician • Vulcan Chemicals, Wichita, KS

-This class offers the new IH a basis to build from.
-I am confident I have learned enough to go back to my plant and assist in providing service for the well being of my co-workers and community."
+This class offers the new IH/OEHS a basis to build from.
+I am confident I have learned enough to go back to my plant and provide service for my co-workers and the community's well-being."

 Fred GibsonIndustrial Hygiene Tech • General Motors MFD, Marion, IN

-The labs are just great!
-Really drives the concepts home!
+The labs are just terrific!
+It really drives the concepts home!
 I loved them!"

 Matthew OlotaIndustrial Hygiene Contact • ExxonMobil, Lagos, Nigeri